FadhilPM/tp/docs/DeveloperGuide.md

 **MSS**

-1. Artist chooses to save contacts, and Artist enters filename or accepts default filename.
+1. Artist chooses to save contact(s).
-2. ArtHive saves contacts to the specified file.
+2. ArtHive save contact(s) to 'arthive.json'.
 3. ArtHive displays confirmation message.

    Use case ends.

 **Extensions**

 * 1a.
-Artist specifies an invalid filename.
+Artist specifies a <filename> consisting of recognised characters with an extension of '.json'.
   * 1a1.
+ArtHive save contact(s) to <filename>.json

+    Use case resumes at step 3.

+* 1b.
+Artist specifies a <filename> consisting of recognised characters without an extension.
+  * 1b1.
+ArtHive appends '.json' to the <filename>

+    Use case resumes at step 3.

+* 1c.
+Artist did not specify a filename.
+  * 1c1.
+ArtHive save contact(s) to the default filename of 'arthive.json'

+    Use case resumes at step 3.

+* 1d.
+Artist specifies an invalid filename consisting of unrecognised characters.
+    * 1d1.
 ArtHive displays error message indicating invalid filename.
-    * 1a2.
-Artist enters a valid filename or accepts default.
+    * 1d2.
+Artist acknowledges the error.

-      Use case resumes at step 2.
+      Use case returns to step 1.

 * 2a.
 ArtHive encounters an error during saving.
     * 2a1.
 ArtHive displays error message with details.